 Cut the grass and remove it to a location where it will not endanger the house.
 Remove timber and remove trees from too close to the house.
 The yard around the house should be kept clear of fire hazards (timber, long grass, etc.) throughout the fire season.

-Once you know there is a fire in your area, you will need to action to ensure you remain safe.
+Once you know there is a fire in your area, you will need to act fast to ensure you remain safe.

 As mentioned previously, if you do decide to evacuate, do it ASAP.
 You don’t want to be on the roads when the fire is near.
 They are dangerous in the smoke, you may get caught in the fire, and there are a lot of emergency vehicles on the roads.